GrilledJamu/GrilledJamu.github.io/index.md

 ### About

 I have made many _unsuccessful_ games over my 4 years of nooby indie deving.
-Some of which are achived neatly on [my itch.io](https://grilledgrilled.itch.io/).
+Some of which are archived neatly on [my itch.io](https://grilledgrilled.itch.io/).

 ```markdown
 Can you tell that: